MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Repositories where **Public access** is found to have **read** or **read/write** capabilities may have sensitive content that must be secured.
 If **Public access** is false, the repository not accessible by the public at all.

-Public access to a repository is only reported if you've set a weak account in the **StandardDomainsUserAccount** parameter of the [**Install-MIPNetworkDiscovery**](/powershell/module/azureinformationprotection/Install-MIPNetworkDiscovery) cmdlet.
+Public access to a repository is only reported if you've set a weak account in the **StandardDomainsUserAccount** parameter of the [**Install-MIPNetworkDiscovery**](/powershell/module/azureinformationprotection/Install-MIPNetworkDiscovery) or [**Set-MIPNetworkDiscoveryConfiguration**](/powershell/module/azureinformationprotection/Set-MIPNetworkDiscoveryConfiguration) cmdlets.

 - The accounts defined in these parameters are used to simulate the access of a weak user to the repository.
 If the weak user defined there can access the repository, this means that the repository can be accessed publicly.

 - To ensure that public access is reported correctly, make sure that the user specified in these parameters is a member of the **Domain Users** group only.

 ### Create a content scan job

 Deep dive into your content to scan specific repositories for sensitive content.